mholeys/teensy-3.6-3d-printer/README.md

 Problems:
 - After having the boards produced, I noticed that I have made a mistake with the holes for the custom boards such as the the rear pin breakout, and the TMC2130 driver holes.
 This has not been a problem for me as I have some smaller round hole pin headers, which fit perfectly, but you may have to redesign or modify this board in order to use something different.
+- After using the board for a while, I have noticed I have also undersized the traces!
+(BAD, same problem as the original Anet A8 baord).
+This can be fixed by adding additional cabling between the GND input and the stepper motors, and importantly the transistors for the hot ends.
+This may make this board dangerous to use, and another reason not to use this board AS IS.

 Uses:
 - https://github.com/XenGi/teensy_library